 Anyone else an avid snacker?
 I always like to have quick things on hand for when the hunger really strikes and I don’t feel like whipping up anything elaborate.

-- Maple Syrup: You can use maple syrup or honey to sweeten this recipe, but maple syrup is a bit easier to stir than honey.
+Maple Syrup: You can use maple syrup or honey to sweeten this recipe, but maple syrup is a bit easier to stir than honey.

-- Flax Seeds: We’ll be using ground flax seeds for this recipe which not only work to absorb any excess moisture and hold the bites together, but they add quite a bit of protein as well!
+Flax Seeds: We’ll use ground flax seeds for these protein bites which not only work to absorb any excess moisture and hold the bites together, but they add a bit of protein as well!
+You can also use chia seeds if that is what you have on hand.

-- Chocolate Chips: You will need chocolate chips for the protein balls themselves, and some extra to melt on the stove and make a drizzle on top.
+Chocolate Chips: You will need chocolate chips for the protein balls themselves, and some extra to melt on the stove and make a drizzle on top.

 How to make peanut butter protein balls